Marek Výborný: Political career

 Since 2005 he has been a member of KDU-ČSL.
 He is a member of the local organization Heřmanův Městec; Deputy Chairman of the District Committee of the KDU-ČSL Chrudim, a member of the Regional Committee of the KDU-ČSL and a member of the National Commission for Education and the Legislative Commission of the KDU-ČSL.

 In the municipal elections in 2006, he was elected a representative of the city of Heřmanův Městec for the KDU-ČSL and independent, and four years later, in his elections in 2010, his representative mandate was defended.
 At the same time, he held the post of councilor in the years 2006 to 2014.
 He succeeded in obtaining the mandate of the city council also in the 2014 elections, but he no longer held the position of councilor.
 However, he is the chairman of the Commission for Education and Training, a member of the Cultural Commission and a member of the Editorial Board of the Leknín Newsletter and the Leknín TV of Heřmanův Městec.
 Also in the municipal elections in 2018 he defended the mandate of the city's representative.
 In the 2004 regional elections, he was still a non-party for the KDU-ČSL on the candidate list of the Coalition for the Pardubice Region (i.e. the KDU-ČSL and US-DEU coalitions) to the Pardubice Region Assembly, but failed.
 He was no longer able to do so as a member of the KDU-ČSL in the 2008 election, also on the list of the Coalition for the Pardubice Region.
 He succeeded only in the 2012 elections, again as a member of the KDU-ČSL on the candidate list of the Coalition for the Pardubice Region, where he originally ranked 20th, but ended up third due to preferential votes.
 However, on 6 November 2012 he resigned from his mandate due to the incompatibility of the functions of the regional representative and the director of the grammar school (replaced by David Šimek).
 Since 2004, Marek Výborný has been a member of the Committee on Education, Training and Employment within the Pardubice Region.

+On 18 October 2024, Výborný was elected chairman of KDU-ČSL the convention in Olomouc, opposed by Marian Jurečka and Jiří Čunek.